skywinder/eth2.0-specs/specs/bls_signature.md

 * Verify that `signature` is a valid G2 point.
 * Verify that `len(pubkeys)` equals `len(messages)` and denote the length `L`.
 * Verify that `e(pubkeys[0], hash_to_G2(messages[0], domain)) * ... * e(pubkeys[L-1], hash_to_G2(messages[L-1], domain)) == e(g, signature)`.

+## Iplementations

+* (Bellman community with Ethereum's BN256 support by The Matter)[https://github.com/matterinc/bellman]